 Tips and Common Mistakes

 Always buy enough yarn for a pair.
 The minimum for adult socks in fingering weight is 400 yards.
 If you are knitting knee-high socks, a cabled pattern, or large sizes, plan for 500 to 600 yards.
+Two 100-gram skeins (typically 400 to 440 yards each) give you a comfortable margin.

 Real Projects: Sock Yarn in Action

-Fingering Weight Merino/Nylon Ankle Socks: The everyday workhorse sock.
+The everyday workhorse sock.
 Use a 75/25 superwash merino/nylon in CYC 1 weight on US 1.5 (2.5mm) needles.
 Cast on 64 stitches for a women's medium foot.
-About 350 yards per pair, approximately 15 to 20 hours.
+A simple stockinette body with a heel flap and gusset uses about 350 yards.
+These socks wash well, wear well, and knit up in a manageable timeframe, about 15 to 20 hours for a pair.

 Frequently Asked Questions